-The critical little voice inside my head has an endless list of things I should resolve to do, become and change.
+The critical little voice inside my head has an endless list of things I should resolve to become, achieve and change.
 My current self as she is today, in December 2018, is not good enough.

 Maybe you’ve had the same conversation with yourself recently.
 Perhaps you want to use January 1st 2019 as the start date for some positive changes in your life.
 You want to break bad habits and pick up good ones.
 This is fine, but what about your health?
-What if you find that it throws a major curveball into the situation, and makes the things you feel like you should be achieving much more difficult than they’d otherwise be, or maybe even totally impossible?
+What if you find that it throws a major curveball into the situation, and makes the things you feel like you should be achieving much more difficult than they’d otherwise be.
+Sometimes it might even make them totally impossible.
 At this point, it’s very easy to lose the optimism and motivation you started the new year with, and quickly feel resigned to never being able to do anything.
 Your well-intentioned resolution has made you feel worse instead of better.

 Truth is, it doesn’t have to be black and white.
 There’s no finite list of Worthy Achievements, with everything else being insignificant.
-You don’t have to measure up to an image in your head of someone thinner, fitter or more successful than you currently are.
+You don’t have to measure up to an image in your head of someone thinner, fitter or more successful.
 This isn’t a generic standard of “good enough”.

 Why do people make resolutions or set goals in the first place?
 I’m guessing that for most of us, it’s to make our lives better, and to feel good about ourselves.
 There are innumerable ways to do this, and they’re going to be different for everybody.

 Just because some things (huge weight loss, marathon running, perfect organisation) aren’t the best options for you does not mean you should give up completely, avoid all challenges and consider yourself as having failed before you’ve even started.
-What if you looked beyond traditional ideas and the pressure that often comes with them, and set another type of goal that could be just as rewarding?
+What if you looked beyond traditional ideas and the pressure that often comes with them?
+Could you set another type of goal that could be just as rewarding?

 What do you actually want out of life?
 What do you enjoy?
 What would you like to try that you haven’t done for ages, or have never done at all?